d0k1/focusit/source/_posts/2017-01-10-free-books.markdown

 categories: github-pearls, utils, source
 ---

 Recently I realized that github has become for me something, where I can spend hours.
-It become something what facebook or twitter is for normal people.
+It become something like facebook or twitter.
-So, I decided to share some intresting repos to save someone's time.
+So, I decided to share some intresting repos.

 This is incredibly short post.

 I'll just provide you a repositry where you can borrow something new in computer science/IT/software development.

 Just open link and you'll see what value it has.
 I hope :)